Katherine Heigl: 2005–2010: Grey's Anatomy and breakthrough

 On September 16, 2007, Heigl won the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series for her role as Izzie Stevens on Grey's Anatomy.
 When her name was called for the award, her exclamation of "Shit!" was censored.

 Heigl starred with James Marsden in the film 27 Dresses, for which she received US$6 million.
 The New York Post expressed some disappointment with the mismatch of Heigl's talent and the film's "chick-flick" triviality, suggesting Heigl might be more compatible "with female directors such as Kimberly Peirce (Boys Don't Cry) or Tamara Jenkins (The Savages)...".
 Heigl was announced the Most Desirable Woman of 2008, according to AskMen.
 Anne Fletcher, the director of 27 Dresses described her as having the "‘It’ factor".
 She explained further, "You can't buy it; you can't learn it; you can't create it; it just is.
 We haven't had one of her in many years.
 Julia Roberts, Sandra Bullock, Meg Ryan— those have been our go-to girls for romantic comedy for a very long time, but we haven't had a new one.
 Katie has beauty, vulnerability, identifiability.
 She's funny, charming, lovely to watch.
 Her slightest eye movement is captivating; you know instantly what's going on."

 In a highly publicized Vanity Fair interview, Heigl said that though she enjoyed working with Apatow and Rogen when she starred in Knocked Up, she had a hard time enjoying the film itself.
 She called the film "a little sexist", claiming that the film "paints the women as shrews, as humorless and uptight, and it paints the men as lovable, goofy, fun-loving guys."
-Apatow and Rogen were reportedly not pleased with Heigl's interview, as Rogen said that he enjoyed working with Heigl and was stung by her comments.
+Apatow and Rogen were reportedly not pleased with Heigl's interview.
+Rogen said that he enjoyed working with Heigl and was stung by her comments.
 Heigl's comments generated a widespread reaction in the media.
 In an interview with People magazine, Heigl said:

 My motive was to encourage other women like myself to not take that element of the movie too seriously, and to remember that it's a broad comedy"; and added, "Although I stand behind my opinion, I'm disheartened that it has become the focus of my experience with the movie."